NonnoNonimus/NonnoNonimus/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently interesed to learning ...

-JS
+- JavaScript
+- jQuery
+- Node.js